 Our guide here can help anybody who wants to write an email in Chinese, be it for business or another polite purpose.
-But first, you’ll need a few key items to begin.

 1. Subject Line